Jtop13/Coding-Examples/NASA Internship/ReadMe.md

-The folder Generation contains python scripts that call methods from one another in order to generate +500k synethic flux ropes, developed from my mentors mathematical model, in order to offer enough data to train a neural network
+The folder Generation contains python scripts that call methods from one another in order to generate +500k synethic flux ropes developed from my mentors mathematical model, in order to offer enough data to train a neural network.
+I used pre-existing files create.py and fractal_synth.py that were created by my colleagues in order to implement generate.py for the machine learning purpose.

 The file CNN_1D... shows the process of reading the synetic files in, converting them to npz files and